hanfei1991/microcosm/master/README.md

     - Handle Heartbeat
     - Maintain the stats of Executors
       - Notify Resource Manager Udpate the status infos
+    - Once an executor is offline, it should notify the resource manager to reschedule all the tasks on it.
+- ResourceManager
+  - ResourceManager maintains the status of all executors and tasks.
-- **ResourceManager**.
-It implements several interfaces, including:
+  - It implements several interfaces, including:
     - GetResourceShapshot
     - ApplyNewTasks
     - UpdateExecutorStats
     - Register/UnRegister Executor
     - GetRescheduleTxn
+  - The Cost Model is supposed to have two types
+    - Expected Usage
+    - Real Usage
+  - The Occupied resources in `Resource Manager` should be `sum(max(expected usage, real usage)`.
+The real usage will be updated by hearbeat.
 - JobManager
   - Receive SubmitJob Request, Check the type of Job, Create the JobMaster.
   - JobMaster (per job)